babelouest/orcania/README.md

 $ make && sudo make install
 ```

-This will install Orcania's files under `/usr/local/` PREFIX.
+This will install Orcania's files under `/usr/local/` DESTDIR.

 If you don't want/need `libjansson` specific functions, you can skip it with the build option `JANSSONFLAG=-DU_DISABLE_JANSSON`